I Need You And You Need Me

 One of the biggest fears that most people have about connecting with strangers is that they feel the other person won’t want to engage in conversation and that it will be awkward.

 This is quite the opposite.
 Psychologist Nicholas Epley has shown in his studies in Chicago’s buses and trains, that the results are even more shocking.
-Not only do the subjects who are told to initiate a conversation with a stranger report a substantially higher boost in positivity as opposed to the subjects who traveled solo, but the strangers who were initiated into conversation reported a much, much higher mood after the interaction.
-(Of course this is assuming that you’re not some super-duper weirdo who tries to lick strangers you’ve just met on a train or something.
+Not only do the subjects who are told to initiate a conversation with a stranger report a substantially higher boost in positivity as opposed to the subjects who traveled solo, but the strangers who were initiated into conversation reported a much, much higher mood after the interaction.4 (Of course, this is assuming that you’re not some super-duper weirdo who tries to lick strangers you’ve just met on a train or something.
 What?
 I don’t know you.
 Yet.)

 I wouldn’t be surprised if you are reading this now thinking, “Not me.
 I would not enjoy talking to some random stranger on public transportation.
 Nope.
 Never.
 Not.
 Gonna.
 Happen.
 I would totally prefer to travel solo and just do something on my phone.”